Walter Daelemans

 Walter Daelemans (born June 3, 1960) is professor in computational linguistics at the University of Antwerp.
 He is also a research director of the Computational Linguistics and Psycholinguistics Research Center (CLiPS).

+Education and career

 Daelemans holds a Ph.D. from the Katholieke Universiteit Leuven.

 Daelemans pioneered the use of machine learning techniques, especially memory-based learning, in natural language processing in Europe in the early 1990s.
 Together with Antal van den Bosch he wrote the book Memory-Based Language Processing and developed the software package TiMBL.
 This was during his time as a professor at Tilburg University where he founded the research group Induction of Linguistic Knowledge (ILK).